sara-nl/clouddocs/TUDelftcourse-20160413/OpenMP.markdown

 > * Play around with the parameters in the source files (e.g. POINTS_ON_AXIS) <br/> (hint: add an extra column to the table for each parameter you change)
 > * Does the performance scale for all of the implementations?
 Do you see any number where it ceases to make sense to scale?
 Can you explain?
 > * Can you draw some curves (graphs) with the measurements you have gathered?
 How do they compare?

+### <a name="Bonus"></a> Bonus food for brain

+This section is meant as extra questions that we thought would be nice for you to investigate, and we invite you to do/think about them even after the workshop is finished.

+**Bonus1:** Can you make a batch of several runs (e.g.: 100) and calculate the average runtime and standard deviation?

 > **NOTE:**
 > Do not forget to shutdown your VM when you are done with your performance tests.